 mail[at]kraft.studio

-Egor Kraft – artist-researcher, founder
+Egor G. Kraft – artist-researcher, founder

 Anna Kraft – researcher, director